‘One for me, one for you’: Inside the mindset of a brazen shoplifter

 ‘One for me, one for you’: Inside the mindset of a brazen shoplifter - and how they are getting away with it

-As new figures show the number of unsolved shoplifting is on the rise, Zoe Beaty looks at how stealing from supermarkets has become such a big problem
+As new figures show the level of unsolved shoplifting is on the rise, Zoe Beaty looks at how stealing from supermarkets has become such a big problem

 “They never suspect a thing.”